saitawngpha/NativeAds-RecyclerView/README.md

 >Android library for add Naive Ads into RecyclerView list items.

 ## Update
-- updated to the latest version of Admob SDK
+- Updated to the latest version of Admob SDK
-- support on Android SDK 30, 31, 32 ,33
+- Supported on Android SDK 30, 31, 32 ,33
+- Updated RVAdapter to Kotlin

 ## For developer
 To make your app can earn more revengue ` by Showing Native Ads into RecyclerView list items `.
 Please check more details from below.